-- have successfully completed the academic stage of training (certification must be provided as part of each candidate's application); - have completed any period of associate or partial practice necessary for full practising status and have a minimum of two years work experience as a lawyer; - be ordinarily resident in the EU, EEA or EFTA or currently working within the EU, EEA or EFTA; - have attained a standard of English language competence broadly equivalent to band scores 7.00 on IELTS or 100 on TOEFL; and - show a commitment to professional and social interaction with those participating in the Programme and with lawyers in Scotland.
+- be admitted as a practising lawyer in your home jurisdiction and, preferably, have a minimum of two years' work experience as a lawyer; - have a good command of English, both in writing and orally (broadly equivalent to band scores 7.00 on IELTS or 100 on TOEFL); and - show a commitment to professional and social interaction with those participating in the Programme and with lawyers in Scotland.
+All candidates must indicate a commitment to spend three months in Edinburgh for the purpose of pursuing the Programme.